On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Introduction

-\begin{enumerate} \item Theorem~\ref{13} (1) yields another proof of the result $\dim \calM^{(p)}_{K,\Fpbar}=0$, which follows from Theorem~\ref{11}. \item When $p$ is ramified in $B$, the one-dimensional moduli spaces $\calM_{\Fpbar}$ and $\calM_{K,\Fpbar}$ both contain components of dimension zero and one.
-This follows from the fact that the both moduli spaces $\calM^{(p)}_{\Fpbar}$ and $\calM^{(p)}_{K,\Fpbar}$ are zero-dimensional and non-empty. \item Suppose $p$ is ramified in $B$.
-By Theorem~\ref{13} (2) and (4), we conclude that the moduli schemes $\calM$ and $\calM_{k}$ are not flat over $\Spec \Z_{(p)}$.
-Moreover, there is a polarized abelian $O_B$-surface satisfying the determinant condition which can not be lifted to \ch zero. \item When $p$ is unramified, $\calM^{(p)}=\calMpK$ and hence the moduli scheme $\calM^{(p)}$ is flat over $\Spec \Z_{(p)}$.
-When $p$ is ramified in $B$, we construct a superspecial prime-to-$p$ degree polarized abelian $O_{B}$-surface which does not satisfy the determinant condition; see Lemma~\ref{14.3}.
+\begin{enumerate} \item Theorem~\ref{13} (3) yields another proof of the result $\dim \calM^{(p)}_{K,\Fpbar}=0$, which follows from Theorem~\ref{11}. \item When $p$ is ramified in $B$, both $\calM_{\Fpbar}$ and $\calM_{K,\Fpbar}$ contain components of dimension zero and one.
+This follows from the result that both $\calM^{(p)}_{\Fpbar}$ and $\calM^{(p)}_{K,\Fpbar}$ are zero-dimensional and non-empty (by Theorem~\ref{13} (3) and Lemma~\ref{215}). \item Suppose $p$ is ramified in $B$.
+By Theorem~\ref{13} (2) and (4), we conclude that the moduli schemes $\calM$ and $\calM_{K}$ are not flat over $\Spec \Z_{(p)}$.
+Moreover, there is a (non-separably) polarized $O_B$-abelian surface satisfying the determinant condition which can not be lifted to \ch zero. \item When $p$ is unramified in $B$, we have $\calM^{(p)}=\calMpK$ and hence the moduli scheme $\calM^{(p)}$ is flat over $\Spec \Z_{(p)}$.
+When $p$ is ramified in $B$, we construct a superspecial prime-to-$p$ degree polarized $O_{B}$-abelian surface which does not satisfy the determinant condition; see Lemma~\ref{14.3}.
 In particular, this point can not be lifted to \ch zero.
-This shows that the inclusion $\calM^{(p)}_{K}(k) \subset \calM^{(p)}(k)$ is proper.
+This shows that the inclusion $\calM^{(p)}_{K}(k) \subset \calM^{(p)}(k)$ is strict.
 This phenomenon is different from the reduction modulo $p$ of Hilbert moduli schemes or Hilbert-Siegel moduli schemes.
-In the Hilbert-Siegel case, any separably polarized abelian varieties with RM by $O_F$ of a totally real algebraic number field $F$ satisfies the determinant condition automatically; see Yu \cite{yu:reduction}, G\"ortz~\cite{goertz:topological} and Vollaard~\cite{vollaard:thesis}.
+In the Hilbert-Siegel case, any separably polarized abelian varieties with RM by $O_F$ of a totally real algebraic number field $F$ satisfy the determinant condition automatically; see Yu \cite{yu:reduction}, G\"ortz~\cite{goertz:topological} and Vollaard~\cite{vollaard:thesis}.

 \item To generalize Theorem~\ref{13} to the case where $B$ is a quaternion algebra over any totally real field $F$, one can construct Moret-Bailly families to get a lower bound for the dimensions.
-However, we do not know how to produce the other good bound. \end{enumerate}
+However, we do not know how to produce a good upper bound. \end{enumerate}